The “Mother Road” is in Our Backyard!

 The old 1947 Red Rocks Bridge, which once carried the Route 66 traveler across the Colorado, has long since disappeared.
 It was abandoned in 1966 when I-40 replaced it, and was torn down in 1976.
 The Red Rock Bridge was built over an old AT&SF Railway right of way because it was wider than the earlier steel arch bridge.
 Only concrete footings remain today to mark the spot of this once celebrated bridge across the Colorado River.

 At Park Moabi you can make a right turn onto National Trails Highway and proceeded to follow the old road towards the river.
-After passing under the railroad bridge and I-40 the old road ends at the Colorado River near the old footings from the Red Rock Bridge and the old Historic route 66 billboard.
+After passing under the railroad bridge and I-40 the old road ends at the Colorado River near the old footings from the Red Rock Bridge and the old Historic Route 66 billboard.
 This billboard once advised travelers that they were about to enter Topock Arizona.
 Today, it points Interstate travelers to exit for Historic Route 66.

 Heading back towards Park Moabi, to the left there is a clearing and driveway going up a little hill.
 At the top of the hill are the ruins of the Workman’s Cafe.
-All that is left is a foundation with some sun blasted tiles curling up from the concrete slab.
+All that is left is a foundation with some sand blasted tiles curling up from the concrete slab.
 From the pattern of the tiles you can see where the counters and booths once stood.
 How many travelers must have occupied that space in another time?
 It is quiet on that hill now with only the wind dancing impatiently through the ruins as if waiting for the day when the desert will completely reclaim this hill as its own.

 The El Garces Harvey House